aderusha/DDD-Printable-Wall-Control-System/Centerpiece Spacer Collection 001/README.md

 ## Spacer Perforated

-Models with 1/2" or 1" holes along the flat surface for additional rigidity, interesting aesthetics, or to possibly hold or mount things with 1/2" or 1" round features.
+Models with 1/2" or 1" holes along the flat surface for additional rigidity, interesting aesthetics, or to hold things with 1/2" or 1" round features.

 ## Spacer Blank